netdata/netdata/web/server/README.md

 ### Enabling TLS/SSL support

-Netdata since version 1.14 supports encrypted connections.
+Netdata since version 1.15 ports encrypted connections.
 To enable this option it is necessary to genereate a certificate and a key, case you do not have one it is possible to generate them  with the following command

 $ openssl req -newkey rsa:2048 -nodes -sha512 -x509 -days 365 -nodes -keyout key.pem -out cert.pem